 While the boys were making small talk with Dierks, their dad walked out from behind a curtain, dressed in uniform.
 The tearful reunion led to a group hug, accompanied by claps and cheers from everyone backstage.

 As if the Mendez family's night couldn't get any better, Bentley had more surprises in store.
-The "Black" singer invited the family on stage to thank the Staff Sergeant for his service.
+The "Riser" singer and well-rounded entertainer behind the Hot Country Knights invited the family on stage to thank the Staff Sergeant for his service.

 "It has profoundly changed my life seeing what happened backstage," Bentley explained to fans at the show.
 "I want to thank you so much for your service."